denoland/deno_ast/README.md

 ## swc upgrades

 We upgrade swc about once a month.
-Upgrading swc is a very involved process that often requires main changes in downstream Deno crates and requires testing the new version of swc in all crates before merging.
+Upgrading swc is a very involved process that often requires many changes in downstream Deno crates.
+We also test the new version of swc in all downstream crates before merging a PR into deno_ast that updates swc.

 **Please do not open a PR for upgrading swc** unless you have stated you are going to work on it in the issue tracker and have run the tests on all